shivannis/xandr-docs-public/xandr-docs/articles/monetize/cookie-privacy-settings.md

 ---
 title: Microsoft Monetize - Cookie Privacy Settings
-description: The article explains cookie settings that are available on the Xandr platform. ms.date: 10/28/2023
+description: The article explains cookie settings that are available on the Microsoft Advertising platform. ms.date: 10/28/2023
 ---

 # Cookie privacy settings

-This document acts as an overview of the various cookie privacy-related settings that are available on the Xandr platform.
+This document acts as an overview of the various cookie privacy-related settings that are available on the Microsoft Advertising platform.
 Below, you will find information about how to control use of cookie data on a given impression.
-For the purposes of this document, cookie data refers to information Xandr stores on a user that is used for segment targeting, frequency capping, and conversion attribution.
+For the purposes of this document, cookie data refers to information Microsoft Advertising stores on a user that is used for segment targeting, frequency capping, and conversion attribution.

 Simple use cases for these settings include: